 Accomplishments & Publications

-- Currently on the board of the Reconstructionist Rabbinical Association
+- Served on the board and on the ethics committee of the Reconstructionist Rabbinical Association

 - Served three terms on the board and on the executive board of the National Association of Jewish Chaplains